dandersonw/ai2-blog-post/es-plugin/post.md

 featurization code in the first place - the web of Lucene contracts and possible Elasticsearch calling patterns meant it was easy to experience hard to debug problems.
-The solution was to faithfully adhere to the contracts of the Lucene components touched on, and to implement all of the optional functionality available.
+The solution was to faithfully adhere to the contracts of the Lucene components touched on and to implement all of the optional functionality available.

 After the performance work was finished the new ranker performed with limited